xieshiyao/xerus/doc/new/_posts/2000-10-25-optimization.md

 similar in c++, so a transition might be simpler than you think.
 Simply check out the rest of the tutorials to compare the code snippets.

 This transition is particularly useful, if you wrote your own numerical algorithms in python.
+As an example consider the simple
+ALS implementation in the example section ([ALS](minimal_als))), where the c++ implementation is faster by about a factor of two.
-If most of the runtime is spend inside one of `xerus`'x own algorithms like the `ALS`, it is likely not worth much.
+If most of the runtime is spend inside one of `xerus`'s own algorithms like the `ALS`, it is likely not worth much though.

 ## Compiling Xerus with High Optimizations
 Per default the library already compiles with high optimization settings (corresponding basically to `-O3`) as there is rarely